 I offer daytime and early evening appointments during week days.

 I offer daytime and early evening appointments during the week.

 I am also registered as a Psychotherapist with a number of health insurers, please contact me to discuss.

 If you do telephone me, you are likely to get my voicemail or I may not be able to speak to you personally.

 Please do leave a message and I will get back to you as soon as I am available.

-My consulting room is within easy reach from the City Centre and the ring round; there is a bus stop a few metres away and free two hour parking in the adjacent streets.
+My consulting room is within easy reach from the City Centre and the ring round; there is a bus stop a few metres away and free parking.